Personal Project (2023)

 TOMO

-Gaming content creators struggle with finding like-minded individuals to collaborate with.
+A mobile application to help gaming content creators find like-minded individuals to collaborate with.

 Community Dashboard